Simretandarge/alx-zero_day/README.md

-we have made new changes
+we have made a new changes